Compliance & Enforcement

 What Enforcement Does Not Mean

 CRV does not act as a government regulator, legal authority, or laboratory accrediting body.
-Enforcement under the CRV framework applies only to certification standing, registry status, and internal verification determinations.
+Enforcement applies only to certification standing, registry status, and internal verification determinations.

-Certification carries weight only when standards continue to matter after approval.
-CRV applies compliance oversight and enforcement measures to preserve the integrity of verification, protect the public registry, and reinforce long-term confidence in certified vendors.
+CRV applies compliance oversight to preserve verification integrity, protect the public registry, and reinforce long-term confidence in certified vendors.